Lady Charlotte Sophia Somerset1

 Colonel William Hugh Williams was the son of General Sir J. William Collman Williams.1 He married Adeline Spencer-Churchill, daughter of Lord Alfred Spencer-Churchill and Hon.
 Harriet Louisa Hester Gough-Calthorpe, on 1 August 1895.1 He died on 20 January 1938.1

-Colonel William Hugh Williams was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He gained the rank of Colonel in the service of the Royal Artillery.1
+He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He gained the rank of Colonel in the Royal Artillery.1

 Citations